PDF to JPG

 Can I convert just specific pages to JPG?

-Why JPG instead of PNG?
+Why use JPG format instead of PNG?

 Can I convert a PDF to JPG on a mobile device?